tenphi/jcss/README.md

 jcss.render({
     '.class1': {
         color: 'red',
-        '.class2': { // '&.class' works as well if you like it
+        '.class2': { // '& .class' works as well if you like it
             color: 'black'
         }
     }